SoniaMP/eth-as-database-fe/README.md

 1. Wallet Authentication

-- MetaMask Integration: Users must connect their Ethereum wallet (via MetaMask) to access the applicatio
+- MetaMask Integration: Users must connect their Ethereum wallet (via MetaMask) to access the application
 - Web3 Identity: Wallet address serves as the user's unique identifier
 - On-Chain Verification: All transactions are cryptographically signed